flightaware/tohil/README.md

 #### tohil.unset

-Tohil can be used to unset variables, array elements, and arrays in the Tcl interpreter.
+Tohil can be used to unset variables, array elements, and even entire arrays in the Tcl interpreter.

 Unsetting an array element uses the subscrit notation, for example `x(e)`.